open-ephys/commutator-docs/source/user-guide/automatic-control/index.rst

 Automated Commutation
 *************************
-The commutator's :ref:`remote control <remote_control>` enables the user to interface the commutator with software to automate commutation during freely moving animal behavior experiments with minimal manual intervention.
+The commutator's :ref:`remote control <remote_control>` enables moment-to-moment orientation data from a freely moving animal to drive the commutator automatically with minimal manual intervention.
+Orientation data can be acquired from a 3D capable headstage or miniscope, or from extracted from a behavioral camera (computer vision).
+Different software options exist to interface between the source of orientation data and the commutator.

 .. image:: /_static/images/demo.gif
     :align: center

-Using Orientation Data from a 3D Capable Headstage/Miniscope
+Using a 3D Capable Headstage/Miniscope
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This method requires a headstage or a miniscope that is capable of providing orientation data such as the Open Ephys 3D capable headstages with 9-axis inertial measurement unit (IMU) absolute orientation sensors.
+This method requires a headstage or a miniscope that has an onboard sensor capable of providing absolute orientation data such as the Open Ephys 3D capable headstages with 9-axis inertial measurement units (IMUs).
 Click a card from the matrix below to navigate to instructions for automating commutation using your particular set of hardware and software.

 ..  grid::